 This small boutique cruise experience – Which promises a more personalized experience and the smaller boat enables you to get up closer to the waterfalls and wildlife.

-This Milford Sound Cruise Including Underwater Observatory – Takes place on board a larger boat but what makes it stand out from the others is it gives access to the Milford Underwater Observatory.
+This Milford Sound Cruise on a bigger boat – Takes place on board a larger boat but what makes it stand out is the large outdoor deck and large indoor seating area.

 This Milford Sound Overnight Cruise – If you’re not on a tight budget and are after a truly bucket-list-worthy experience, I can’t think of a better option than spending the night on a luxury boat on the sound, surrounded by epic scenery and silence (no other boats around between 6 pm and 9 am!)